csecht/opencv-contour-utility/README.md

 Source of sample2.jpg image file: http://sunrisekauai.blogspot.com/2012/06/new-group-of-sunrise-shells.html

-Source of other image files:
-author, C.S.
-Echt
+All other image files are from the author, C.S.
+Echt.